egonmedhatten/online-cp/README.md

 ## Future considerations

+### Release minimal version
+For use in projects, it may be good to have a released minimal version of OnlineConformalPrediction.
+Initially, it could include
+* Conformalised Ridge Regression
+* Plugin martingale
+* Possibly Conformalised Nearest Neighbours Regression (but I will have to check it carefully for any bugs)

 ### Properties of CPs?
 * Should we keep track of errors internally in the parent class?
 * Should we store the average interval size?